maxsokolov/TableKit/README.md

 <a href="https://raw.githubusercontent.com/maxsokolov/tablekit/master/LICENSE"><img src="http://img.shields.io/badge/license-MIT-blue.svg?style=flat" alt="License: MIT" /></a>
 </p>

-TableKit is a super lightweight yet powerful generic library that handles a complexity of UITableView's datasource and delegate methods in a Swifty way.
-TableKit's goal is to provide the easiest way to create complex table views.
-With TableKit you don't have to write a messy code of `switch` or `if` statements when you deal with bunch of different cells in different sections.
+TableKit is a super lightweight yet powerful generic library that allows you to build complex table views in a declarative type-safe manner.
+It hides a complexity of `UITableViewDataSource` and `UITableViewDelegate` methods behind the scene, so your code will be look clean, easy to read and nice to maintain.

 ## Features